GoodnessJames/AirBnB_clone/README.md

 This Class has attributes such as name, abbrwviation and further informationit will inherit drom a Base class and likewise other class like city and place.

 Then we will create all unittesy to calidate all classea and storage engine

+Ptoject Description

+Task 0